You are here

 How you can help

-Give now: CDC and the CDC Foundation urgently need your help to protect the health, safety and security of America and the world.
-Join with us to ensure that CDC has a backup source of funding when needed most to fill gaps and address critical, in-the-moment needs that can help save and protect lives during health emergencies.
+Give now: The CDC Foundation urgently needs your help to protect the health, safety and security of America and the world.
+Join with us to ensure we can fill gaps and address critical, in-the-moment needs that can help save and protect lives during health emergencies.
 Give now.

 Learn more: Contact Advancement at the CDC Foundation: advancement@cdcfoundation.org, 404.653.0790.